na-na-hi/renget/archive/chrprompt2.md

 Q3: I wanna know how you got that scar!
 Q4: Do you have any hobbies besides dungeon exploration?

+###Sara
+Q1: What kind of moves have you mastered?
+Do you enjoy fighting?

+###Mama Lax
+Q1: Do you have any funny stories from the Inn you'd like to share?

 ###Rasmus
 Q1: You joined the Guild around Halloween.
 How has your experience been since then?
 Good?
 Bad?
 Q2: You're a roof tiler, right?
 What's that job like?